 In her statement, the Home Secretary made a courageous ‘U’ turn and unsurprisingly, after a light dusting of criticism from the Shadow Home Secretary Yvette Cooper, it received cross party support.

-The expectation and hope the Home Secretary delivered on 4th February is being squandered by a flawed secretariat which seems to be operating with a ‘bunker’ mindset, and seems to have no desire to change.
+The expectation and hope the Home Secretary delivered on 5th February is being squandered by a flawed secretariat which seems to be operating with a ‘bunker’ mindset with no desire to change.